Constitution Ratification Led to Implementing Freedoms

 Five Freedoms Promised by First Amendment

-The First Amendment guaranteed five specific freedoms.
-The freedoms the First Amendment provides are freedom of religion, freedom of assembly, freedom to petition the government, freedom of speech, and freedom of the press.
+The First Amendment, ratified as part of the Bill of Rights on December 15, 1791, guaranteed five specific freedoms.
+The First Amendment provides freedom of religion, freedom of assembly, freedom to petition the government, freedom of speech, and freedom of the press.

-Similar Freedoms In One Amendment
+Similar Freedoms in One Amendment

 The First Amendment guarantees separate but related freedoms.
-These five freedoms were grouped into one Amendment because they are all areas of self-expression.
+These five freedoms were grouped into one amendment because they are all areas of self-expression.

 For instance, with the freedom of religion, a person has the right to worship in ways that best follow that religion.
 This freedom gives practitioners of that religion the right to publish religious material that supports their religious views.

 We usually think of the freedom of the press as referring to newspapers, but broadly speaking, it refers to any printed material.

-How The First Amendment Is Applied
+How the 1st Amendment Is Applied

 It is also important to note that the First Amendment applies to all people living in the country.
-Therefore, there are no citizenship, age, political affiliation restrictions.
+Therefore, there are no citizenship, age, or political affiliation restrictions.

 Freedom of the press also means that you cannot be prevented from reading the words of others.
-People living in the United States all have the right to have access to information.
+People living in the United States have the right to access information.

-Definition Of Freedom Of The Press
+Definition of Freedom of the Press

 The obvious difference is that free speech is verbal and freedom of the press applies to what is printed.

-However, it is not a guarantee of total non-interference from outside entities because as freedom has been defined, there are some good sense restrictions.
+However, it is not a guarantee of total non-interference from outside entities because, as freedom has been defined, there are some good sense restrictions.